Awi-24/Presence-Verification-Warning/README.md

 If the difference exceeds a certain threshold, the code converts the difference to black and white and applies a threshold to it.
 It then counts the number of white pixels in the image and compares it to a pre-defined threshold value.
 If the number of white pixels exceeds the threshold, the code emits an audible warning using the winsound library.

 The code then sets the current frame as the previous frame and waits for a second before capturing the next frame.
 This delay ensures that the code does not overwhelm system resources.

+## Future Work
+In the future, this code could be further improved to accommodate individuals with epilepsy.
+For instance, the code could be designed to warn individuals of potential triggers in videos or other media on their computer.
+This would be particularly useful for online lessons, where students are required to focus on visual stimuli for extended periods.
+By implementing such improvements, this code could become even more accessible and inclusive, catering to a broader range of individuals with different needs and conditions.